EunsangJeon/spring-boot-bootstrap/README.md

 - What are beans? => @Component
 - What are dependencies of a bean? @Autowired
 - Where to search for beans? => basically no need to(package)

+## If there are instances that implement same interface?

+- Spring will generate exception as it cannot decide which bean to use
+- You can set @Primary in this case.